dportik/dadi_pipeline/Two_Populations/README.md

 If you decide to use these scripts or modify the code for your purposes, please cite:

 *Portik, D.M., Leaché, A.D., Rivera, D., Blackburn, D.C., Rödel, M.-O., Barej, M.F.,
 Hirschfeld, M., Burger, M., and M.K.
 Fujita.
+2017.
 Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
-In Review, Molecular Ecology.*
+Molecular Ecology, Early View, doi: 10.1111/mec.14266*

 **Daniel Portik**

-Contact: daniel.portik@uta.edu
+Contact: daniel.portik@uta.edu -> danielportik@email.arizona.edu

 Postdoctoral Researcher

-University of Texas at Arlington
+University of Arizona

-April 2017
+October 2017